ourylydibin/Diabete_deployment_Heroku/README.md

 #### Note: Making a query may take few secondes to load the data sometimes, as the server may be in hibernate state.

 ## How to use
 - In the application interface, type only positive values.
-If you type other than positive values you will be getting an error.

 - Once you type the convenient values, click on the submit botton to get the result of the prediction.